Emmanuel Saez

-Emmanuel Saez (born November 26, 1972) is a French, naturalized American economist who is Professor of Economics at the University of California, Berkeley.
-His work, done with Thomas Piketty and Gabriel Zucman, includes tracking the incomes of the poor, middle class and rich around the world.
-Their work shows that top earners in the United States have taken an increasingly larger share of overall income over the last three decades, with almost as much inequality as before the Great Depression.
-He recommends much higher (marginal) taxes on the rich, up to 70% or 90%.
-He received the John Bates Clark Medal in 2009, a MacArthur "Genius" Fellowship in 2010, and an honorary degree from Harvard University in 2019.
+Emmanuel Saez (born November 26, 1972) is a Spanish born French-American economist who is a professor of economics at the University of California, Berkeley.
+His work specializes in optimal tax theory and inequality including tracking the incomes of the poor, middle class and rich around the world.
+Together with economists Thomas Piketty and Gabriel Zucman, their work shows that top earners in the United States have taken an increasingly larger share of overall income over the last three decades, with almost as much inequality as before the Great Depression.
+He recommends much higher marginal tax rates, of up to 70% or 90%.
+Among other honors, he received the John Bates Clark Medal in 2009 and a MacArthur "Genius" Fellowship in 2010.

+Education

+In 1992, Emmanuel Saez ranked 15th in the entrance exam for École polytechnique (often known simply as X in France), France's most prestigious engineering school and 16th for École Normale Supérieure (ENS Ulm); he ultimately chose the latter.
+He was in the same class as 2010 Fields Medalist Cédric Villani, mathematician Vincent Lafforgue, and physicist Bruno Andreotti.
+He graduated in mathematics in 1996.
+He studied economics at School for Advanced Studies in the Social Sciences (EHESS) in Paris.

+He then received his Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 1999.

+Between 1999 and 2002, he served as an assistant professor at Harvard University, and later became a professor at the University of California, Berkeley.